 Keywords for this question: complex idea, clearly, sentence

 We do not find any such statement as to whether a complex idea can be described more easily or clearly than in a single word.
-The writer refers to the long Turkish word on paragraph E to explain that one word can be expressed to clarify a big sentence.
+The writer refers to the long Turkish word in paragraph E to explain that one word can clarify a big sentence.

 So, the answer is: NOT GIVEN

 Question 40: The Sumerians were responsible for starting the recording of events.

 Keywords for this question: Sumerians, recording events

 In paragraph F, the writer states, “And if that sounds like some one-off freak, then consider Sumerian, the language spoken on the banks of the Euphrates some 5,000 years ago by the people who invented writing and thus enabled the documentation of history.”
 So, the statement suggests clearly that the Sumerians invented writing and documentation of history.

 If you like this post, please make sure to leave comment below.